 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of your award.
 They include information on: marking scales, marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission, and penalties for over-length work.

 Examination regulations and conventions can be found here.
 These are updated yearly, usually after the beginning of each academic year.
 It is therefore advisable to check for the current set at the beginning of Hilary Term.

-The information provided in these pages is accurate as of October 2016; however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+It may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the Faculty will amend this online information and students will be informed.

 Table of options for FHS MLL/ML students

 |E1 in the language||E2 in the language||Paper A||One of B1-B6, or C, or F (marked as ‘L’)||A second paper of B1-B6, or C, or F (marked as ‘L’)|

 1 Except for those offering Spanish who wish to offer XII Modern Catalan or XII Modern Galician

 For Prelims students beginning their studies in Michaelmas 2018, the regulations for FHS (applicable from Michaelmas 2019) will be slightly different.
 Please consult with your LOT.